 6. Don’t Confine Assignments to a Single Format.

 Allowing students to pick the style of their projects helps them explore the work in the manner they like.
 It makes them more naturally motivated to use their imagination.

 Imagine that students were obliged to study social issues like caste and race as part of a social studies curriculum.
-Rather than writing an essay, give students various forms to examine the idea of racism and societal acceptability, such as a presentation, documentary, or speech, allowing them to be more creative.
+Rather than having students write essays, give them various forms to examine the idea of racism and societal acceptability, such as a presentation, documentary, or speech, allowing them to be more creative.

 Encouragement improves everyone’s performance, and the ultimate kind of encouragement is a reward.
-Visually rewarding accomplishment in the school encourages kids to continue performing excellent work while also instilling a feeling of pride.
-It also teaches kids that there are no right or wrong solutions for creativity and exploration.
+Visually rewarding accomplishments in school encourage kids to continue performing excellent work while also instilling a feeling of pride.
+It also teaches kids that there are no right or wrong solutions to creativity and exploration.
 Make customized certifications that represent the specifics of the achievement.

 As role models for students throughout their most formative years, teachers have a significant impact on whether creativity is encouraged or suppressed in the school environment.
 The school environment isn’t exclusively the duty of the educational system.
 But it’s worth noting that nearly all kids have considerable creative talents before enrolling in school.